 How Wild Turkeys Eat

-Wild turkeys forage constantly, always seeking out a new meal.
+Wild turkeys forage constantly, always seeking out a new meal or snack.
 They are most frequently found feeding for several hours in early morning just after sunrise, and will also feed more actively several hours before darkness.
 If food is scarce they will forage at any time of day, and when the flock includes young, hungry chicks, they are more often foraging throughout the day as well.

 How a Turkey's Diet Varies